2393494020/2393494020.github.io/docs/en/sentence.md

   Through the years, my mom has taught me many things, not so much through her words, but through her actions.

+- Edward Young

+  The clouds may drop down titles and estates, and wealth may seek us, but wisdom must be sought.

 - Helen Keller

   Do not think of today's failures, but of the success that may come tommorrow.